Causes of Slip-and-Fall Accidents in Atlanta, Georgia

 - Failure to provide adequate lighting—Public areas where customers will be walking must be well-lit.
 If visitors are injured from a fall in a poorly-lit area, businesses may be held responsible.

-Don’t fight for the money you’re owed after a Georgia slip-and-fall accident without help—contact the dedicated, experienced, and aggressive Atlanta personal injury lawyers at the Marks Law Group to find out how we can help you get the compensation you need for your injuries, at 404-939-1485.
+Don’t fight for the money you’re owed after a Georgia slip-and-fall accident without help—contact the dedicated, experienced, and aggressive Atlanta personal injury lawyers at the Marks Law Group, LLC to find out how we can help you get the compensation you need for your injuries, at 404-939-1485.